nash-io/openlimits/README.md

 # OpenLimits

-High performance cryptocurrency trading API with support for user defined networking.
+A Rust high performance cryptocurrency trading API with support for multiple exchanges and language wrappers..

 * Based on Rust, memory safe by default.
 * Support for websockets and user defined networking.